What do I wear?

 Use your words!
 It helps to make eye contact, smile, and ask someone if they would like to dance.

-Everyone can lead and follow.
-Everyone can dance with everyone and everyone can lead, follow, or both.
+Everyone has the choice to lead or follow.
+At BDNY events (and throughout most of the larger Blues community), we believe that anyone can lead, follow, or switch roles, irrespective of gender, dance skill, or role.
 When dancing with an unfamiliar person, it helps to discuss your dance role preferences when asking each other to dance.
 Here are some examples to start a conversation:

 “Would you like to lead or follow?”

 “Would you like to dance?
 I’m happy to either lead or follow.”

 “Yes” means just for one song.
 When you ask someone to dance and they say yes, they are saying yes for one song only.
 If you would like to dance with someone for a second song, simply ask them to dance again!
 This social convention may be different in other communities, such as tango or European swing and blues communities.